solislemuslab/phylo-practicum/glemin-wheat/code/2-data-software.md

 So, we will skip this software for now.

-## 3. SSIMUL (skipped)
+## 3. SSIMUL

 We download the binaries from the software website for Mac and Linux [here](http://www.atgc-montpellier.fr/ssimul/).

-Since this software is only good for Mac/Linux, and it is also only used to go from MUL trees into single label trees, we will skip it:
-"We thus used SSIMUL (44) to process the multilabel of trees of Fm and F95m by turning—without losing phylogenetic signal when possible—its multilabeled trees into single-labeled trees.
-This was done by removing a copy of each pair of isomorphic sibling subtrees (44)."
+The zipped folder `ssimul.zip` contains the executables.

+**Note for Windows users:** We will use again the Windows Subsystem for Linux.

 ## 4. SuperTriplets

 SuperTriplets comes packaged as a Java program and thus requires Java.
 You can check if you have Java installed on your machine with the command `java -h`.
-If Java is not installed, you can download it [here](https://www.java.com/en/). **Note for Windows users**: unless you explicitly download Java in the WSL, you will only be able to use Java programs outside your WSL (i.e., in the normal command prompt before typing `wsl`).
+If Java is not installed, you can download it [here](https://www.java.com/en/).

+**Note for Windows users**: unless you explicitly download Java in the WSL, you will only be able to use Java programs outside your WSL (i.e., in the normal command prompt before typing `wsl`).

 There is download information in the SuperTriplets [website](https://www.agap-ge2pop.org/supertriplets/download/).